Bobi Klintman: College career

 As a freshman in the 2022–23 season, Klintman played in 33 games with five starts and averaged 5.3 points and 4.5 rebounds in 20.5 minutes per game for the Wake Forest Demon Deacons.

 Klintman initially declared for the 2023 NBA draft and later informed Wake Forest that he would not return to the team for the 2023–24 season.

 Professional career

-Cairns Taipans (2023–2024)

 On 13 June 2023, Klintman signed with the Cairns Taipans of the Australian National Basketball League (NBL), joining the team as part of the league's Next Stars program for the 2023–24 season.

-Detroit Pistons / Motor City Cruise (2024–present)

 On 27 June 2024, Klintman was selected with the 37th overall pick by the Minnesota Timberwolves in the 2024 NBA draft.
 However, he was traded to the Detroit Pistons along with Wendell Moore Jr. for the 53rd overall pick in the 2024 draft.
 On July 13, he signed with the Pistons.
-Throughout his rookie season, he has been assigned several times to the Motor City Cruise.
+Throughout his rookie season, he was assigned several times to the Motor City Cruise.

+Klintman made 12 appearances for Detroit during the 2025–26 NBA season, recording averages of 1.8 points, 1.6 rebounds, and 0.5 assists.
+On 7 April 2026, he was waived by the Pistons after Tolu Smith was signed to a standard contract.

+On July 2, 2026, Klintman signed with Virtus Bologna of the LBA and the EuroLeague.